Asymptotic properties of adaptive maximum likelihood estimators in latent variable models: Statistical properties of the AGH-based estimators

 \subsection{Asymptotic behavior of the AGH-based estimators}

-To investigate the properties of the AGH approximated maximum likelihood estimators $\hat{\boldsymbol \theta}$, we analyze the asymptotic behavior of the corresponding Laplace-based estimators defined by (\ref{sco2}).
-Our arguments are similar to those of \cite{HubRonFe04}, who discussed classical Laplace estimators in GLLVM, and \cite{RizVer09} who analyzed the consistency of fully exponential Laplace estimators in joint models for survival and longitudinal data. \begin{prop}[\textbf{Consistency}] Let $\boldsymbol \theta_{0} \in \Theta$ denote the true parameter value, then, under suitable regularity conditions,
+To investigate the properties of the AGH approximated maximum likelihood estimators $\hat{\bolds\theta}$, we analyze the asymptotic behavior of the corresponding Laplace-based estimators defined by (\ref{sco2}).
+Our arguments are similar to those of Huber, Ronchetti and Victoria-Feser \cite{HubRonFe04}, who discussed classical Laplace estimators in GLLVM, and Rizopoulos, Verbeke and Lesaffre \cite {RizVer09} who analyzed the consistency of fully exponential Laplace estimators in joint models for survival and longitudinal data. \begin{prop}[(Consistency)] Let $\bolds\theta _{0} \in\Theta$ denote the true parameter value, then, under suitable regularity conditions,